|

 directly to the parachute jig.
 These rods do not have roller

 tips.
-I use parachute jigs of different weights to control depth.
+I use parachute jigs of different weights to

 For trolling shallower water with single lures (not umbrella frames)